Partner Logo

 If your company does offer insurance as a benefit for retirees, it’s a good idea to take advantage of it, even if it’s a high-deductible policy.
 Then, you can set up a Health Savings Account to cover future expenses if the insurance is HSA approved.
 There are three tax advantages of having an HSA: contributions are tax-deductible, interest earned is tax-free, and withdrawals are tax-free on qualified medical purchases.
 You can continue to contribute to your HSA until you go on Medicare in a few years, or receive Social Security, whichever occurs first.

-Only a small minority of employers still offer health benefits to their retirees - only around 30% - and they’re often large companies.
+Only a small minority of employers still offer health benefits to their retirees - only around 24%2 - and they’re often large companies.
 But if you happen to qualify for one of these plans, it’s likely to be one of the more cost-effective plans to choose from before Medicare.
 An added bonus?
-It’s probably insurance you’re already holding so you may not be forced to switch providers.2
+It’s probably insurance you’re already holding so you may not be forced to switch providers.

 COBRA

 COBRA allows you to stay with your employer’s plan for 18 months in the case of a termination or reduction in hours.
 You’re getting closer to Medicare as you approach the latter half of this age bracket, but you’re not quite there yet.
 That means COBRA may not cover the entire gap between ending work and becoming eligible for Medicare, but it will allow you to continue your current health coverage for at least a bit longer.
 If you’re lucky and plan to be 65 within 18 months, COBRA can bridge you over to you qualify for Medicare.
 Although this type of continued coverage can be pricey - you’ll be paying both your own and your company’s portions now - but it can still be a better option than obtaining an entirely new policy.
-Estimates indicate the average annual COBRA premium for an individual (regardless of age) is $8,435 and for a family, the premium is around $23,968.3
+Estimates indicate the average monthly COBRA premium for an individual (regardless of age) is $745 and for a family, the premium is around $2,131.3

 Short-Term Health Insurance